Arthritis: What Does It Actually Mean?

 Arthritis.

-So if you've been too busy or too afraid to ask the obvious question, today’s your freebie session to understanding arthritis.
+So if you've been too busy or too afraid to ask the obvious questions, today’s your freebie session to understanding arthritis.

 What Is Arthritis?